leonwanghui/ms-backend-wasm/README.md

 ### WebAssembly and WASI introduction

 [WebAssembly](https://webassembly.org/) was proposed to help address the javascript code execution performance problem.
-WASM has now became a widely used and de-facto runtime standard in web development, especially for mobile applications.
+WASM has now became a widely used and de-facto runtime standard in web development.

 [WASI](http://wasi.dev/) is a modular system interface for WebAssembly.
 As described in this [blogpost](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/), WebAssembly is an assembly language for a conceptual machine, so it needs a system interface for a conceptual operating system, not any single operating system.
 This way, it can be run across all different OSs.